Composition and Theory Concentration

-Majoring in music theory/composition will help students already interested in writing music hone their compositional craft and develop as professional musicians.
+Majoring in music composition and theory will help students already interested in writing music hone their compositional craft and develop as professional musicians.

 Composition students regularly collaborate with student and faculty performers in Hayes School of Music.
 Composers present their work during student composer recitals and frequently receive readings and performances by the Wind Ensemble, Appalachian Symphony Orchestra, choral ensembles, and guest artists and ensembles.
 Composers also have access to the Robert F Gilley Recording Studio to produce and record electronic music.

 Students participate in a weekly composition forum with all theory/composition majors.
 They also receive weekly private composition lessons and complete upper-division coursework designed for composers and music theorists.

 Our theory/composition majors have obtained advanced degrees at institutions including Florida State University, Michigan State University, Peabody Conservatory, University of Iowa, University of Maryland, University of New Mexico, University of North Texas, and Washington University.
 Alumni have gone on to work as professional composers and arrangers, university professors of composition, and video and game composers.

 - Hayes School of Music Composition Contest